Wells21/Hamoye-Projects/README.md

 # Hamoye-Projects

-A repository containing the projects I worked on during the Hamoye Internship
+This is a portfolio of the projects I worked on and contributed to through collaboration and teamwork during the internship at Homoye.